 Though classic realism has been a part of the fine art since as far back as the Renaissance, it only found its way to the world of tattoos recently, cropping up around the latter half of the 20th century.
-Since then, the style has become increasingly refined and extremely popular.
+Since then, this new tattoo style has become increasingly refined and extremely popular.
 As it now stands, you can find jaw-dropping color and black and grey portraits of pretty much any celebrity you can think of as well as realistic depictions of nature and just about anything else imaginable, even the surreal.

 The watercolor style is currently in vogue.
-It's in extremely high demand by the most recent generation of tattoo enthusiasts, who seem to be looking for something new to match the new millennium.
+It's in extremely high demand by the most recent generation of tattoo enthusiasts, who seem to be looking for modern tattoo types to match the new millennium.
 It looks like what it sounds like, as if rendered with a brush dabbled in watery pastels.
 However, looks can be deceiving, while it's easy to create this aesthetic when working with actual watercolors on paper or canvas, doing it with ink on the human body is no simple feat.
 Still, artists make all sorts of whimsical and poetic pieces using this innovative approach to tattooing.

 Tribal tattoos — i.e. indigenous body art — are the oldest in the world, dating back thousands of years.
 This style should actually be thought of as multiple styles or more so different traditions of tattooing from aboriginal communities all around the globe.
-These diverse and beautiful styles are frequently referred to under the umbrella term "tribal," but to the trained eye, Polynesian body art is distinctive from Marquesan just like tattoos on Inupiaq matriarchs' faces are different from those found on Berber women.
+These diverse and beautiful styles are frequently referred to under the umbrella term "tribal," but to the trained eye, Polynesian body art is distinctive from Marquesan or Maori tattoos, just like tattoos on Inupiaq matriarchs' faces are different from those found on Berber women.
 Though these styles are all unique, they are somewhat similar— almost always done in black with elaborate patterns.

-5. New School
+5. New School Tattoo Style

 Don't let the name fool you, new school isn't really all that new anymore.
 It rose to prominence in the weirdness that was the late '80s and early '90s, but lately it has waned in popularity.
 This is probably because it was very much a product of its time, featuring a highly animated aesthetic that takes after popular entertainment from that period in American history.
 The style is cartoonish and wacky, featuring caricatures and other exaggerated figures.
 If you're the sort of person who likes their body art injected with the spirit of Ren and Stimpy, then this comic style is for you.

-6. Neo Traditional
+6. Neo Traditional Tattoo Style

 The traditional Japanese style, aka Irezumi, originated during the Edo period (1603-1868) alongside ukiyo-e — woodblock prints that were hugely popular among the merchant class at the time.
 Because of this, the icons found in this time-tested genre of body art come from the country's age-old folklore, featuring tattooed heroes from the Suikoden and mythological creatures like dragons, kirins, and phoenixes.
 In short, every tattoo done in this style tells a story about Japans rich past, and beyond their dramatic smoke and wave filled appearance, this is what makes Irezumi masterpieces so powerful.

 A large variety of work can be called Illustrative, and that is because there are so many techniques and art movements that inspired it!
-From etching and engraving, to abstract expressionism, and even fine line calligraphy, this style is extremely versatile.
+From etching and engraving, to abstract expressionism, and even fine line calligraphy, this tattoo style is extremely versatile.
 Many artists who work in this style will blend their own aesthetic with it to create a whole new style of their own...but as long as their tattoos look like they could belong on a piece of paper or a canvas hanging up in gallery, you know it's Illustrative!

-10. Chicano Style
+10. Chicano Tattoo Style

 The Chicano style has so much cultural influence that it has gone on to influence other styles as well.
 Steeped in the history of things such as the Mexican Revolution, Los Angeles low-riders and Pachuco culture.
 Born behind bars, the aesthetic evolved from artists in prison who used what few materials they had to beautifully capture what they loved and missed on the outside.
 Usually fine line, black and grey, and wrapped up in the Chicano culture, this genre of tattooing is absolutely enthralling.

 We hope you enjoyed learning a little bit about each of these styles.
 They are by no means all of the ones currently circulating throughout the contemporary tattoo scene, but they are some of the most prominent.
-Should you want to find out more about these styles, check out some of our stories on the artists featured here.
+Should you want to find out more about these tattoo styles, check out some of our stories on the artists featured here.